-7 Takeaways From Election 2018
+Democratic Control Of The House Is Trouble For Trump, And 6 Other Election Takeaways

 Now all of that is stopped in its tracks.
 For Democrats — feeling a degree of disappointment at losing some closely watched governors' races and suffering a net loss of at least a couple of seats in the Senate — taking back the House is a major victory.
 It's the equivalent of a court-ordered injunction keeping the steamroller at the property line.

 2. A lot of centrist Democrats will be headed to Congress.
-That presents an opportunity and a challenge for Democrats
+That presents an opportunity and a challenge for Democrats.

 In order to secure that victory and retake control of the House, however, it took a lot of wins in center to center-right congressional districts.
 That can be an opportunity for Democrats to own the middle after an election in which the president did little to win over independents.
 It's also a challenge in that a new Democratic speaker — presumably Nancy Pelosi, who spoke for the party Tuesday night — will have to try to unify a caucus that will have new centrists as well as a restive progressive base looking to exact revenge on Trump as the 2020 presidential campaign begins to ramp up.